Skip to main content

 • Targeted audience building: Filter audiences based on applicant-provided information, such as specific certifications, qualifications, or screening question responses, to identify the most relevant talent for a role.

-• Personalized campaigns: Reference applicant data in campaign messaging to tailor outreach based on what you already know about a candidate's background or preferences.
+• Personalized campaigns: Reference applicant data in campaign messaging using the attribute's dynamic field syntax to tailor outreach based on what you already know about a candidate's background or preferences.

 • Richer match scoring: Applicant Q&A responses are factored into Pool's match score algorithm, improving the accuracy of talent-to-job matching alongside job titles and descriptions.